khulnasoft-lab/design.khulnasoft.com/contents/components/buttons.md

 #### Icon dropdown

-Icon dropdown variations function similar to dropdown button variations with the difference being an icon label.
+Icon dropdowns function similar to other dropdown button combinations with the difference being an icon label.

 See [dropdowns](/components/dropdowns) for more information.